 Fixed schedule vs. self-paced: Self-paced certification courses allow for greater flexibility—a bonus if you’re working or have a busy schedule.
 For some learners, following a fixed schedule makes it easier to stay on track.

 Projects or portfolio: Your portfolio shows potential employers what you’re capable of doing, and it’s often among the most important elements of your application.
 If you want to get certified as a way to build out your portfolio, choose a program that includes hands-on project work.

 Teachers and mentors: Research who’s teaching the program and what their standing is in the UX industry.
 If you want professional feedback on your work as you progress, look for programs that include regular one-on-one mentorship calls.

 What is validated?: Some courses will give you a certification for attending.
 Others require an exam or portfolio review to evaluate your skills.
-Think about what you want to communicate to hiring managers through this certificate.
+Think about what you want your training to communicate to hiring managers.

 You don’t have to spend a dime to learn about UX.
 Do some searching, and you’ll find blogs, podcasts, webinars, and design communities, many of them available for free.
 These resources are a great option to supplement your studies or to build your own UX curriculum if you enjoy learning independently.

 Your portfolio is a visual representation of your skills.
 Develop one, and you’ll uncover new skills and (hopefully) impress future employers with your work.
 A portfolio project could be a UX redesign you do for a friend or family member, or some volunteer work for a school or non-profit.

 Coursera also offers Guided Projects designed to be completed in less than two hours.
 Build an e-commerce dashboard in Figma, learn the basics of customer journey mapping in Miro, or work on prototyping in Adobe XD.
 Each project has a split-screen video so you can follow along as you work, as well as access to all necessary software.